MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 ---
-title: "Overview of the Office cloud policy service for Microsoft 365 Apps" ms.author: jwhit
+title: "Overview of the Office cloud policy service for Microsoft 365 Apps for enterprise" ms.author: jwhit
 author: jwhit-MSFT
 manager: laurawi